YusukeHosonuma/SwiftPrettyPrint/README.md

 ## Recommend Settings 📝

-When you need debug, you don't want to write `import` statement.

-I recommend to create `Debug.swift` file in each target.
+When you don't want to write import statement, I recommended to create `Debug.swift` in each targets.

 ```swift
 // Note: